 The problem is, whether you're a beginner cycling groomed green singletrack at a bike park, an extreme enduro racer or somewhere in the middle, there are a dizzying array of different mountain bikes on the market to choose from.
 And with so many mountain bike styles, brands and models, trying to pick the right bike can feel overwhelming.

-So, to narrow things down to the best mountain bikes for your wants and needs, we tapped the experts on exactly what to look for in your perfect ride based on the following criteria:
+To narrow things down to the best mountain bikes for your wants and needs, we tapped the experts on exactly what to look for in your perfect ride based on the following criteria:

 Among the best mountain bikes on the market, the Yeti SB130 takes the overall top spot.
 With its 29-inch wheels, carbon fiber frame, unique geometry and breezy 12.9-kilogram weight, this trail bike thrives in all sorts of situations and types of terrain, ranging from flowy singletrack to gnarly big mountain trips.